Master of Divinity (MDiv)

-The Master of Divinity degree is traditionally the most common seminary degree for equipping those whose desire is to serve the Lord in some type of professional ministry capacity.
-It is especially common among those seeking preparation for pastoral or classroom ministry, or any other ministry where the primary task is expositing the Word of God.
-However, anyone whose ministry goals will be furthered by obtaining a firm grasp of the Scriptures, including the original languages, will benefit from a Master of Divinity degree from Grace School of Theology.
+The Master of Divinity degree (95 credits) is traditionally the most common seminary degree for equipping those whose desire is to serve the Lord in some type of professional ministry capacities such as pastoral or classroom ministry, or any other ministry where the primary task is expositing the Word of God.
+The MDiv also prepares students to enter directly into a post-graduate (doctoral) professional program such as the Doctor of Ministry degree.

-At Grace, the MDiv degree is uniquely structured to balance biblical and theological studies with ministry skills courses that will result not only in increased knowledge of God’s Word, but also preparation for the common demands of everyday ministry.
+At Grace, the MDiv degree is uniquely structured to balance biblical and theological studies with ministry skills concentrations that will result not only in increased knowledge of God’s Word but also preparation for the common demands of everyday ministry.

 MDiv Program Learning Outcomes

 Upon successful completion of the MDiv Program, the student will be able to:

 - Explain a comprehensive overview of the basic content and theme of each book in the Old and New Testament.